Worldschooling Communities & Hubs For Nomadic Families (2024 & 2025)

 This is great news for nomadic families or families looking to take a short sabbatical, as you’ll have lots of worldschooling options to choose from!

-I will be keeping this post updated as best as possible with world schools that I find in my research, but please make sure to subscribe to our worldschooling & travel newsletter, as I highlight new worldschools, family group trips, family travel gatherings and world school pop ups!!
+I will be keeping this post updated as best as possible throughout the year with world schools that I find in my research, but please make sure to subscribe to our worldschooling & travel newsletter, as I highlight new worldschools, family group trips, family travel gatherings and world school pop ups!!

 What Is Worldschooling?